mintseng/ringcentral-swift/README.md

     platform.getCallLog()

     platform.getCallLog("bunch of random filters")
-    // filters must be in the format param1=one & param2=two
+    // filters must be in the format param1=one&param2=two
-    // spacing not as strict

 ## Presence